zzonyo/trust-docs-test/source/index.html.md

  When subscribing private accounts, orders and positions, the heartbeat should also be maintained regularly ,which is different from the market heartbeat format .
 Please refer to the <a href=https://docs.huobigroup.com/docs/dm/v1/en/#websocket-heartbeat-and-authentication-interface >"websocket Heartbeat and Authentication Interface" </a>. if the it is disconnected ,please try to reconnect.

-### Q8.
-What is the difference between order status 1 and 2 ? what is the status 3 ?
+### Q8: What is the difference between order status 1 and 2 ? what is the status 3 ?

  Status 1 is the preparation for submission. status 2 is the sequential submission  of internal process, which can be considered that it has been accepted by the system.
 Status 3 indicated that the order has been  already submitted to market.

-### Q9.
-Is there an interface to get the total assets in BTC of my account ?
+### Q9: Is there an interface to get the total assets in BTC of my account ?

  No.

-### Q10.
-Why is the order filled after the order is withdrawed successfully by placing API cancellation ?
+### Q10: Why is the order filled after the order is withdrawed successfully by placing API cancellation ?

  The success return of order cancellation or placement  only represents that the command is excuted successfully and doesn't mean that the order has been cancelled .
 You can check the order status through the interface api/v1/contract_order_info.

-### Q11.
-How long does it generally take for an API from withdrawing to cancelling successfully ?
+### Q11: How long does it generally take for an API from withdrawing to cancelling successfully ?

 The order cancellation command generally takes several tens of ms. The actual status of order cancellation can be obtained by invoking the interface: api/v1/contract_order_info.

+### Q12: How to get historical liquidation orders?

+To obtain historical liquidation orders, you can access the one of four api interfaces: Get History Orders (/api/v1/contract_hisorders), Get History Match Results (/api/v1/contract_matchresults), Query history orders via multiple fields (/api/v1/contract_hisorders_exact), Query history transactions via multiple fields (/api/v1/contract_matchresults_exact), with the return field order_source (order source) to judge.
+When order_source returns "risk", it means that this order is a liquidated order.

 ## Error Codes